Dutch PM lashes out at 'idiots' after third night of violence | Health

 Although some lockdown measures were reimposed in the Netherlands on Nov.
 13, infections have surged.
 This has forced Dutch hospitals to scale back regular treatment, and put pressure on the government to ensure care remains available for all urgent cases.

-Health minister Hugo de Jonge stressed the country is "far removed" from the worst-case scenario.
-However the government would consider more restrictions if infections and hospitalisations keep rising.
+Health minister Hugo de Jonge stressed the country was "far removed" from the worst-case scenario, where hospitals would not have enough intensive care beds for every patient that needed one.
+However the government would consider more restrictions if infections and hospitalisations kept rising, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)